sk-gr/R/README.md

-# R
+# Data Analytics

-Manipulating data for analysis and visualization with the R programming language, using DataFrame with R for data science, analysis, and visualization.
+Starting with R, manipulating data for analysis and visualization with the R programming language, using DataFrame with R for data science, analysis, and visualization.
+Then SQL, Python, and rest of the curriculum listed in index.